Skip to content

 Controller Flags

 The controller runs as a DaemonSet on every node.
-It manages secret reconciliation, TLS certificate generation, and eBPF uprobe attachment.
+It manages secret reconciliation and eBPF uprobe attachment.

 FlagDefaultDescription